Wishing Well (Juice Wrld song)

-"Wishing Well" is a song by American rapper and singer Juice Wrld, from his posthumous third studio album Legends Never Die, written by him, along with its producers Dr. Luke and Chopsquad DJ.
-It was sent to rhythmic contemporary radio as the album's fifth single on July 28, 2020.
+"Wishing Well" is a song by American rapper Juice Wrld, from his posthumous third studio album Legends Never Die.
+Written alongside producers Dr. Luke and Chopsquad DJ, it was sent to rhythmic contemporary radio as the album's fifth single on July 28, 2020.
 An animated music video was released on July 13, 2020.
 An uplifting song reflecting on fame, depression and drug use, the song received positive reviews from critics who regarded it as a standout, with Billboard ranking it as the best song on the album.
 It debuted at number five on the Billboard Hot 100, simultaneously charting in the top 10 with four other songs from the album.

 Background and composition

 The song first leaked under the title "Lauryn Hill", due to the line "Drugs killing me softly, Lauryn Hill".
 The track starts off with a guitar intro, and consists of a Robotech sample.
 Deemed a haunting, yet "uplifting" track, it finds Juice singing about how he is going to be ok, although it may not always be the case, because, in the end, he wants to keep his fans and family happy.
 Felson Sajonas of Hypebeast noted "Wishing Well" for being a metaphor for Juice's "deep desire to be free from his demons and the constant cycle of drugs and depression".
 In the chorus, the line "Perky got me itching like a anthill", references Percocet, a drug that led to his death.
 Genius' Chris Mench described the line as "a grim prediction" of Juice's passing.